arago/OGIT/SGO/format/README.md

   * file will be placed into `attributes` sub-folder of context folder

 Requirements for _Entity_ definitions:
+* NTO's define specialization in a certain area and could therefore contain more precise entities of a more general concept, e.g. BusinessProcess/EscalationEvent, BusinessProcess/MessageEvent
 * the first letter of each entity (base) name must be upper case
 * the (base) name of an entity will be camel case, i.e. [A-Z][a-zA-Z]*
 * each _Entity_ should be defined in a separate YAML file named like the (base) name of that entity